Uploading files

 Below the file list named “Upload Items” you will find an

-Add Dataset button to start the upload process.Currently, the FlexAI Console does not offer the ability to set a custom destination file name.
++ Add items button that will open up the “Upload Items” dialog again.Currently, the FlexAI Console does not offer the ability to set a custom destination file name.
 If you require that feature, please refer to the ‘Using the FlexAI CLI’ instructions instead.

 Multiple files, no defined destination path